Geoalert/mapflow-docs-en/source/faq.rst

 **Can I rename a project/processing?**

-    It isn't possible to rename a project/processing at the moment.
-Planned for the next release.
+    It is possible to rename a project at the moment.
+You need to go to the map of all projects and click *Edit* on the card with the desired project.
+It isn't possible to rename the processing.
+This function is planned for the next releases.

 **Are there any restrictions on the processing area?**

-    Yes, the processing area must be at least 1 sq. km and no more than 100 sq. km.
+    Yes, the processing area must be at least 1 sq. km and no more than 90 sq. km.
 If you need to process a large area, you can divide the area to be treated into several smaller areas, one per file, and start processing for each.

 **Why are the options for Building heights and Forest heights only available when processing over 50 sq. km?**